kodxity/chess-bot/README.md

+# NOSAChessBot
+Small Chess Bot to beat OSA's (and hopefully Waterloo's) strongest chess player.
-chessbot testing using nn for chesshacks 2025 wtf stronk??? need 3rd member
+- chess bot testing using nn for chesshacks 2025

-2025-10-28
-- [ ] Make basic game work
-- [ ] Impl basic model
+- wtf stronk???
+- using a/b search + nnue eval + optimizations